creativenull/nvim-oneconfig/README.md

 Try to run `:TSUpdate` to get the latest parser for lua.

-### Saving file does not reload config, or run packer to install plugins
+### Saving file does not reload config, or run lazy.nvim to install plugins

 Make sure you follow the installation method above for it to work properly, if you ran with `ln -s ...` to link the directory to `~/.config/nvim` then it won't work for now.